What is a Sugar Glider & Where did they come from?

 Are Sugar Gliders NOCTURNAL?
 Don’t they make a lot of NOISE at night?

 Sugar gliders are nocturnal by nature – meaning that they generally like to stay up at night.
 However, you can train them – like a child – to be on whatever schedule fits your lifestyle.
 Over the years, we have found that most people actually LIKE to leave their Gliders “nocturnal”, because this way when they are at work or school, the Gliders are just sleeping and not “missing” their owners.
 Then when you get home, the Gliders are happy to see you.
 If you can carry your Glider(s) with you during the day they are even happier; since they get to sleep in your pocket or pouch, and be with their “mom” or “dad” at the same time.

 Since they naturally like to play in their cage at night like little “acrobats”, the main thing you will want to consider – as far as “noise” goes – is the type of TOYS you get them.
 Gliders typically do not make much noise themselves, but they WILL definitely play with whatever you put in their cage.
-They will play with almost any type of cat, dog, or bird toy you give them – so just make sure to take off any “bells” or other trinkets that can make sounds if you like it nice and quiet.|
+That's why we've got a variety of GliderSafe toys on our website that will make it easy on you to keep your sugar glider entertained :-).

 Do I HAVE to get two babies, or will one be ok by itself?

 The simple fact is that ANY household pet is always going to be happier if they have a buddy to play with – especially when their owners aren’t around.
 However, with Sugar Gliders it’s generally NOT a “life-or-death” issue, so we don’t “require” it.
 Nowadays, there is a lot of mis-information out there on this subject which claims that Sugar Gliders will actually “die of loneliness” or “torture themselves” if you don’t have at LEAST two.

 Well, in addition to loving our babies – this is also our “business”.
 As such, we would LOVE to be able to honestly tell our customers that they HAVE to get two, but this simply would NOT be the truth… The fact is, Sugar Gliders are just very affectionate animals who love company.
 They are age-appropriate for children 6 years and older; however, younger kids can be fine with adult supervision.
 They also tend to make excellent full-time companions for seniors who live alone and want a loving, relatively low-maintenance pet to keep them company.

 Now, again, there’s absolutely no doubt that ANY pet is always going to be happIER if they have a playmate, and because of this we always encourage people to get two or more if their budget allows.
 For this reason, we always give our new “moms & dads” a discount on additional animals.

 Which is BETTER - a male or a female?

 Unlike ferrets or other animals where one gender can be more aggressive than the other – both male and female Sugar Gliders have equally sweet temperaments.
 Just like human children, every baby has its own unique personality – and (again, just like with children) how much time you spend with them when they’re young determines their temperament much more than gender.

 Having said that, two or more boys (or girls) will usually get along just fine in the same cage; simply because they are instinctively “colony” animals and LOVE having the companionship….just check out these two making their “getaway”.